 Are dead people people?

-Last, that last point speaks to the question you probably have.
-It’s the question begged by the title of this article, bearing false witness against dead people.
+Lastly, can we bear false witness against dead people?
 Is that even possible?
-Can we bear false witness against dead people?
 Do they share the same right to justice as people who live on physically?
 Is there a meaningful distinction that can be made between a person who is deceased and a person who continues to live as a physical being?
 Are physical beings the only persons that can be afforded just treatment?
 Do dead people remain as God’s image bearers even if they only remain as spiritual beings or souls?
 Is God’s reflection merely physical?
 Is God a person worthy of justice?
 Will God judge dead, non-physical people rightly?

 If you’re a Christian, your worldview dictates the answers to each of these questions.
 If dead people remain imago Dei and are worthy of just treatment, then we ought not bear false witness against dead people.
-Confederate dead, or any other, deserver just treatment.
+Confederate dead, or any other people, deserve just treatment.
 Be careful how you judge them.